 The Building Better Futures (BBF) portfolio, as its name suggests, aims to apply project management principles to build a better future for all of us.
 Dr. Louis Taborda is the current Director and oversees the different BBF programs including Women in Project Management, PM in High Schools and a formative University Outreach program.
-Over the next few months, each of the volunteers who lead the separate programs will give us an update on their efforts.
+Over the next few months, each of the volunteers who leads the separate programs will give us an update on their efforts.
 This month Ram Viswanathan will be providing the latest news on the Community Coaching Program.